-The first meeting of the new Board of Directors, marked by a strong sense of solidarity between directors elected from organizations member and those appointed from senior staff, was a splendid inauguration.
-While I value this solidarity, we must insure that the organization does not become bureaucratic and instead concentrate on doing business, mindful of the opinions of member-farmers in the fields, the paddies, and the cattle sheds.
+The first meeting of the new Board of Directors, marked by a strong sense of solidarity between directors elected from member organizations those appointed from senior staff, was a splendid inaugura-While I value solidarity, we must insure that the organization does not become bureaucratic and instead concentrate on doing business. mindful of the opinions of member-farmers in the fields. the paddies, and the cattle sheds.